NateTheGreatt/modecs/README.md

   // start the jitterbugging behavior, whatever that may be engine.addComponent(entityId, 'JITTERBUG', {amount: xJitter}) })
 ```

 ## Reusability

 If you have developed a few games in the past, you may be familiar with the feeling of redundancy when re-implementing similar features over and over again in different games.
-Modecs, and ECS in general, attempts to provide a method to the madness that this creates.
+ModECS, and ECS in general, attempts to provide a method to the madness that this creates.

 ### Generic Logic vs Gamemode-Specific Logic